plastical/wordpress-query-custom-posts-events/README.md

-WordPress Query Users
+WordPress Query Custom Posts Events
 =====================

-Inspired by the original WordPress Query Posts, this does the same with users. https://github.com/ryelle/wordpress-query-posts#post-state
+Inspired by the original WordPress Query Posts, this does the same with custom posts. https://github.com/ryelle/wordpress-query-posts#post-state